 University Department Mail Service

-Drexel Mail Service, operated by The MCS Group, Inc. (MCS), provides United States Postal Service (USPS) mail delivery service to Drexel University Departments.
+Drexel Mail Service, operated by Drexel Real Estate and Facilities, provides United States Postal Service (USPS) mail delivery service to Drexel University Departments.

 Incoming and Outgoing Department Mail Pickup and Distribution